 - 1. Maintain regular contact with the field instructor and visit the student's placement at least once during the fall semester.
 Regular contact throughout the spring semester may be via visit, telephone, or email. - 2.
 Support the student's transition into the field placement, respond to problems that arise in the field placement, and evaluate the student's progress through joint discussion with the student and his/her field instructor. - 3.
 Review and approve the Learning Contract prepared by the student in collaboration with the field instructor and monitor progress made in achieving goals and tasks identified in the student's Learning Contract. - 4.
 Ensure that the student is receiving the agreed upon sixty (60) minutes of supervision. - 5.
-Write a field contact report after each agency visit and upload the report to the student's SONIA account. - 6.
+Write a field contact report after each agency visit and upload the report to the student's electronic database account. - 6.
 Communicate pertinent information about the student's learning needs, problems and progress to the Director or Assistant Director of Field Education. - 7.
-Actively participate in each semester's curriculum planning meeting with the Director of Field Education and other faculty field liaisons in relation to the operation of the field education program. - 8.
-Actively participate in regularly scheduled field meetings, such as the Field Instructors'

-- Orientation and Evaluation Seminars and the Annual Field Appreciation Breakfast. - 9.
+Actively participate in each semester's curriculum planning meeting with the Director of Field Education or Assistant Director of Field Education and other faculty field liaisons in relation to the operation of the field education program. - 8.
+Actively participate in regularly scheduled field meetings, such as the Field Instructors' Orientation and Training Seminars and the Annual Field Appreciation Breakfast. - 9.
 Award a "pass" or "non-pass" grade to the student for each semester of field education.
-In the event of a failing grade, the faculty field liaison must alert the Director of Field Education and arrange for a joint review and planning meeting with the student, faculty liaison, and Director of Field Education. - 10.
+In the event of a failing grade, the faculty field liaison must alert the Director of Field Education/ Associate or Assistant Director of Field Education and arrange for a joint review and planning meeting with the student, faculty liaison, and Director of Field Education/ Associate or Assistant Director of Field Education. - 10.
 Act as a liaison between the program and the social work setting.
-The faculty field liaison conveys the program's expectations to the field instructor, helps plan and implement the placement, and provides information regarding the MSW curriculum.
+The faculty field liaison conveys the program's expectations to the field instructor, helps plan and implement the

+- placement, and provides information regarding the MSW curriculum.
 The faculty field liaison is also expected to support and develop the social work setting's continued availability as a field placement setting for our program. - 11.
 Facilitate at least one forty-five (45) minute bi-monthly practice class discussion on field related issues and concerns. - 12.
-Monitor and review the student's monthly documentation of field hours and supervision times that are uploaded to SONIA. - 13.
+Monitor and review the student's monthly documentation of field hours and supervision times that are uploaded to the electronic database. - 13.
 Meet with students individually as needed if field concerns arise. - 14.
 Monitor worksite field placements to insure differentiation of field assignments from paid employment assignments.